 Performance materiality - the amount we use to determine the extent of our audit procedures.
-We have set performance materiality at £28,666,000 which represents 75% of planning materiality.
-We apply 75% when it is not an initial audit and we have a sound understanding of the entity and past experience with the engagement indicates that a higher risk of misstatement is unlikely.
+We have set performance materiality at £29,993,000 which represents 75% of planning materiality.

 Audit difference threshold - we propose that misstatements identified below this threshold are deemed clearly trivial.
 We will report to you all uncorrected misstatements over this amount relating to the income statement and balance sheet that have an effect on income or that relate to other comprehensive income.